Pentagram’s holiday card has some of the most poignant advice for 2021

 The card is based on celebrated architect Michael Sorkin’s “250 Things an Architect Should Know” from his 2018 book, What Goes Up.
 Sorkin died earlier this year from COVID-19 complications and was remembered as “a fierce champion of architecture and urban design as a medium for social justice.”
 While his list was targeted toward architects, much of the advice functions as a guiding philosophy for just about anyone.

-Pentagram partner Michael Bierut and associate partner Britt Cobb designed the card, which features all 250 items. (“Card” is also a bit of a misnomer—it’s actually a 15-page booklet.)
+Pentagram partner Michael Bierut and associate partner Britt Cobb designed the card, which features all 250 items. (“Card” is also a bit of a misnomer—it’s actually a 24-page booklet.)
 Some of the entries are also paired with red-and-black line illustrations by illustrator Chris DeLorenzo.

 Pentagram has been sending out holiday booklets since 1974, just two years after the international design firm was founded.
+This year’s version went out to about 3,000 recipients, according to Bierut.
 The cards, which have a different creative twist each year, are a case study in designing corporate communications that are actually good.
 (Last year’s card, designed by partner Yuri Suzuki, had a clever interactive component.)

 The newest card pays tribute to Sorkin, who advocated a holistic perspective and challenged people to design, create, and live with the world in mind.
 “He was a theorist who was extremely practical,” says Bierut, who served with Sorkin on the board of the Architectural League of New York for about 20 years.
 “What always came through was his ability to act in the world not as an architect, nor as a critic, but as a human being.”